FraserLee/dungeon-note/checklist.md

         - [x] unify underlying models
         - [x] unify view function wrapping boxes, dispatch to inner view
         - [x] add in constrains in outer that make vertical not present for text

+- [ ] Math (both asciimath and latex would be ideal)
+    - generate html on the backend, don't have anything like MathJax running on the site
+    - [ ] Inline math as a TextChuck
+    - [ ] Block mode math (TextBlock)
+    - [ ] support `\def` between equations, other stateful things
+    - [ ] default def linking

-    - [ ] rotation
+- [ ] Rectangle Rotation
     - white single-pixel wheel around the point of the thing, mouseover

+- [ ] Split example file into one focused entirely on markdown, and a second more literate one which demonstrates how to structure a document.

 - [ ] deselect when clicking background